Harmontown: Format and structure

 Harmontown was not scripted; it was largely improvisational.
 The show frequently featured many guests to help drive the discussion.
 On its fifth airing, the show began having a regular Dungeons & Dragons (D&D) session at the end of each episode.
 This led to the introduction of Game Master Spencer Crittenden, who led their D&D segments, having extensive knowledge of the game.
 Crittenden happened to be an audience member when Harmon and Davis asked for assistance from the crowd with how to play D&D. Crittenden gradually became a part of the main cast.
 He was then hired as an assistant to Dan Harmon.

 Beginning in 2015, with episode #131 "Dirty Little Potato People", the Dungeons & Dragons segment was replaced with a Shadowrun game session, placed towards the end of the episodes and for a similar length as the D&D segment.
 Crittenden was also the gamemaster for this segment, with guests optionally filling the roles of some characters in the campaign.

 From October 2017 to June 2018, the podcast was recorded without an audience due to permit issues at Starburns Studios.
 The show was recorded at the Starburns Castle, a studio owned by Starburns Industries.
-Harmontown returned to live audience format in June of 2018 at Dynasty Typewriter at The Hayworth, in Westlake, LA.
+Harmontown returned to live audience format in June 2018 at Dynasty Typewriter at The Hayworth, in Westlake, LA.

 When Davis was unavailable, guest comptrollers included Rob Schrab, Erin McGathy, Kumail Nanjiani, Duncan Trussell, and Brandon Johnson, who eventually became Davis's regular replacement near the end of the podcast's run.
 Occasionally, special guests would serve as comptroller, including Mitchell Hurwitz, Bobcat Goldthwait, and—on the Harmontown movie tour—Gilbert Gottfried, Dino Stamatopoulos, Steve Agee, and LeVar Burton.